Skip to Content

 Appeal Attorney in Daytona Beach

-Buckmaster & Ellzey is qualified criminal defense firm that has considerable experience in appeal cases at both the state and federal level.
-We are knowledgeable in the statutes pertaining to appeals, and will aggressively challenge any unlawful or unconstitutional convictions.
+Buckmaster & Ellzey is a qualified criminal defense firm with considerable experience in appeal cases at both the state and federal levels.
+We are knowledgeable in the statutes pertaining to appeals and will aggressively challenge any unlawful or unconstitutional convictions.

 A guilty verdict in a criminal case can be appealed due to: